chr15m/jsGameSoup/README.markdown

 A Free Software framework for making games using Javascript and open web technologies.

  * Free and Open Source.
- * Modular - component javascript files work standalone.
+ * Modular - component javascript files also work standalone.
  * Uses Open web technologies like Canvas.
  * Runs on Firefox (Gecko), Safari/Chrome (WebKit), Internet Explorer 6+, and Android + iOS browsers.